guotong1988/guotong1988.github.io/research/_posts/2022-02-01-drop-noise-for-ctr.md

 ### 5. Discussion

+In subsequent observations, we found that the method proposed in this paper can effectively remove noise.
+However, it does not alter the dataset's labeling rules, knowledge sources, or inherent biases.

 #### 5.1 Why dev AUC improved

 Why drop-noise method work?
 Because deep learning is statistic-based.
 Take classification as example.
 (In a broad sense, all the machine learning tasks can be viewed as classification.)